-Unfortunately, many servants of God today are also wicked vinedressers, holding back from God the glory, honour and praise that rightly belong to God by enthroning and establishing themselves as “gods” in God’s vineyard (the Church) and subtly demanding to be feared, worshipped and praised by God’s children.
+Unfortunately, many servants of God today are also wicked vinedressers, holding back from God the glory, honor, and praise that rightly belong to God by enthroning and establishing themselves as “gods” in God’s vineyard (the Church) and subtly demanding to be feared, worshipped and praised by God’s children.

-Friend, God is calling you today to repent of your rebellious and selfish ways or lifestyle, and begin to bear fruits worthy of repentance (Matt.
+Friend, God is calling you today to repent of your rebellious and selfish ways or lifestyle and begin to bear fruits worthy of repentance (Matt.
 3:8-10).

 The Lord Jesus warns, “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”
 (John 15:2 NKJV).